 I am a PhD candidate in the Department of History at Rutgers University.
 I earned my Bachelor and Master of History from Northeast Normal University in Changchun, China.
-My dissertation “Shared Past, Discordant Memories” explores and compares how Americans and the Chinese (in mainland China and Taiwan) have recalled the U.S. World War II military presence and the U.S.-China wartime military cooperation.
+My dissertation “Shared Past, Discordant Memories” explores and compares how memory actors in the U.S., mainland China, and Taiwan have constructed narratives of U.S.-China WWII military cooperation, especially in terms of the U.S. wartime military presence, for the past 75 years.
 I investigate how such memories have interacted with politics, international relations, and identity formation in the past seven decades.
 I have taught undergraduate courses on the history of U.S.-China relations.

 - Recent Publications